 Paris Deal May Give EPA Another Source Of GHG Authority

-Law360, New York (February 8, 2016, 3:22 PM EST) -- A group of legal scholars says the landmark Paris accord on climate change enhances the U.S. Environmental Protection Agency’s ability to regulate greenhouse gases, citing an oft-ignored provision of the Clean Air Act that allows the agency to regulate pollutants when other countries make similar commitments.
+By Juan Carlos Rodriguez (February 8, 2016, 3:22 PM EST) -- A group of legal scholars says the landmark Paris accord on climate change enhances the U.S. Environmental Protection Agency's ability to regulate greenhouse gases, citing an oft-ignored provision of the Clean Air Act that allows the agency to regulate pollutants when other countries make similar commitments.

 In a paper that's been widely circulated in the legal community, scholars at three universities argue that the EPA's difficulty in effectively regulating carbon dioxide across a wide variety of business sectors in the U.S. could be solved if it acted under its authority in Section 115 of the Clean Air Act.

 Section 115 addresses...

 Stay ahead of the curve

 In the legal profession, information is the key to success.
 You have to know what’s happening with clients, competitors, practice areas, and industries.
 Law360 provides the intelligence you need to remain an expert and beat the competition.